kcaparas1630/Enrollment-Resources-Interview-Prep/README.md

 **9. What experience do you have relevant to this role?**

 I have 2 years of non-professional experience in the web development field.
 Especially, in the front-end development.
 I have intensive experience in HTML, CSS, JavaScript/TypeScript, React, Next.JS, and also with CMS platforms such as WordPress.
 In addition, I have experience collaborating with other developers to build a web application such as Better Berries, it is a replacement web application for the Nutrient Management Calculator of the BC Ministry of Water, Land and Resource Stewardship.
 On the other hand, I have 4 years of professional experience with dealing with customers in a manner that is representative of the company's values.
+For example, in my previous role at the Chateau Victoria Hotel, a guest was not satisfied with the service that she received, so I've assured her that I will look into the matter and resolve it for her professionally, and calmly.
+Thus, earning the trust of the guest.

 **10. Describe yourself in 3 words.**